Digging into the archives, we unearth the original articles printed in the Playbills of yesteryear...

 The creative coming together of characters and actors started a few months back in a rehearsal hall on West 16th Street—in identically the same room where Warchus made Art two years ago, obviously a lucky place for him since that wound up with the Tony for Best New Play—a category that True West, new to Broadway, curiously qualifies for.

-Look Back at True West on Broadway
+Look Back at True West on Broadway and Beyond

 In the actual application of the rehearsal process, Hoffman contends the double-casting makes sense.
 “We would do a couple of scenes together as one character, then go over them again as the other character.
 I would be playing Austin and learning about Lee by osmosis.
 Through John rehearsing it, I’ve learned information that I needed to know.”